 Are the small “lab” needles fragile?

-All heated needle probes are hollow to allow for the heater and the temperature sensor.
-They are backfilled with a thermal epoxy, but the strength of the needle is in the stainless steel “tube.”
-Forcing the needle could cause it to bend, which will damage the circuitry in the sensor.
+All heated needle probes have an internal heater and temperature sensor that is filled with a thermal epoxy, but the strength of the needle is in the stainless steel “tube.”
+Forcing the needle could cause it to bend, which may damage the circuitry in the sensor.
 If faced with a hard soil, it is possible to use a pilot pin or a drill to create a small pilot hole.
 If doing so, make sure the needle fit is snug.
 If not, create a new hole or use some thermal grease to fill air gaps.